-Vitamin C is an extremely important antioxidant.
+Vitamin C is an extremely important antioxidant that is also a key regulator of the stress response (see TWV Podcast Episode 446: Nutrient Deficiencies Caused by Stress).
 Adequate levels are essential for preventing gastritis (whether the cause is autoimmune, chemical, or infectious) and are helpful in controlling persistent infections like H. pylori.

 Vitamin C deficiency is associated with lichen planus and idiopathic thrombocytopenic purpura.

 In addition to all its other roles (see Vitamin D), vitamin D is crucial for regulating several key components of the immune system, including formation of important antioxidants and controlling subpopulations of T cells.
 Most important, regulatory T cell function is dependent on vitamin D (meaning that regulatory T cells can’t perform their duties without vitamin D).